sschuur-nvidia/docs/content/nvidia-air/Custom-Topology.md

     "spine01":"eth2" -- "leaf02":"eth2"
 }
 ```

-### DOT Syntax
-DOT files use the `.dot` file extention.
-They define nodes, attributes and connections for generating a topology of a networks.
-They are inherently
-This list cannot be exhaustive because users can define new passthrough attributes and use them with custom templates.

 Below are some common use cases for customizing your topology with DOT files.
 Air is not limited to accepting only these options.
-Contact NVIDIA support for more information.
+Contact {{<exlink url="https://www.nvidia.com/en-us/networking/support/" text="NVIDIA Networking Support">}} for more information.

 #### Operating System
 You can set the OS of the node with the `os` option: